immunefi-team/Bounty_Boosts/Alchemix/30910 - [SC - High] Processing of voting results is not implemented....md

 # Processing of voting results is not implemented in the next epoch.

-Submitted on Tue May 07 2024 17:52:40 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 7th 2024 at 23:52:40 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30910